lixinneo04/OOP-Mini-Project/README.md

   2. Neo Li Xin

 # 📄Project Description
 In this system there are 3 main users: **Student, Staff and Librarian**.
-Student and Staff are categoried as Member that can **check account status, search, borrow, return and view all books**.
-The Librarian serve as the admin who manages tasks such as **add book, remove book, check book availability, edit book, view all book, check member details and view all member details**.
-The key feature that separates Student and Teacher are their **ID** and the **limit of book they can borrow, which are 3 and 5 respectively**.
+Student and Staff are categorised as Member that can **check account status, search, borrow, return and view all books**.
+The Librarian serves as the admin who manages tasks such as **add book, remove book, check book availability, edit book, view all book, check member details and view all member details**.
+The key features that separate Student and Staff are their **faculty/department** and the **limit of book they can borrow, which are 3 and 5 respectively**.

 The Library Management System serves as a centralized platform for Student, Staff and Librarian to effectively manage their respective tasks and responsibilities.